navfour/ecotrans/README.md

 ### Experiment

 Compared with the baseline method, our method has a significant improvement.
 Compared with the baseline method, our method has a significant improvement.
-With the increase of external data, our apparent robustness is also stronger.
+With the increase of external data, our model becomes more robust.

 ![image](https://github.com/navfour/ecotrans/blob/main/img/img1.svg)